LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # September Week 4
+## Wednesday
+Finished V0 of Pico last night, started on building Chunky today.
+We're aiming to demo at a stable diffusion meetup on Saturday evening.

+Realized that this AI / SF / Paris adventure is actually 3 weeks long (I'll be in Paris for two weeks).
+Two weeks, what I previously thought the length of this was, is the max I can maintain hackathon levels of focus while neglecting health, so I need to live a bit more sustainably.
+I've been cooking every night, stocked up on some snacks today, and am doing my best to draw for two hours every day.
+Gonna start going to the gym every other day as well.

+Still sad, but life goes on.

 ## Tuesday
 I love the animation style in [Kiriko's origin story](https://youtu.be/LLsJaMzLltE), the video for Overwatch's new hero.
 Each sentence is accompanied by an illustrated sketch that's animated by the elements being rapidly drawn in and filled by color, as if a paint brush is creating each frame in a few seconds.